 If you make five eligible card transactions per month using your linked everyday Account, you will qualify for ‘bonus interest’ – the highest interest rate on your Saver Account up to a maximum balance of only $50,000.
 This has historically been one of the highest available online savings accounts rates across all of the banks – which fluctuates according to the RBA interest rate.

-Within Up, you can have multiple savings accounts – this makes it very easy set up your ‘barefoot buckets’, ‘Ramsay splits’ or your sinking funds (such as Holiday savings, Emergency fund, Christmas savings etc).
+Within Up, you can have multiple savings accounts – this makes it very easy to set up your ‘Barefoot buckets’, ‘Ramsay splits’ or your sinking funds (such as Holiday savings, Emergency fund, Christmas savings etc).
 All of these individual savings accounts qualify for the same high interest rate by making the five transactions on your Everyday Account card.
 You can customise each of these with specific goals, as well as automatic transfers and the round up functionality from purchases to help you save quicker.

 Up Savings accounts make it easy to set a savings goal and work towards it, with a ‘gamification’ of saving, rewarding you for making deposits and reaching milestones on the way.